 Ticked tabby Maine Coons have ticking all over their body, with a darkening at the dorsal crest.
-They do not have any other patterns, spots, stripes or blotches, but do have the well known tabby facial markings.
+They do not have any other patterns, spots, stripes, or blotches, but do have well-known tabby facial markings.

 Stories Of The Tabby Cat’s ‘M’